Immunometabolic frameworks for post-viral fatigue to guide individualized evaluation and safer therapeutic reasoning

 For clinicians managing complex fatigue with clearer frameworks

-This course teaches a cellular medicine framework for understanding post-viral fatigue through innate immune activation, energy regulation, and the biology of inflammation resolution.
-You’ll examine how the cGAS–STING pathway can amplify interferon and inflammatory signaling, and how redox balance and mitochondrial energetics shape symptom patterns and recovery capacity.
-The course also introduces specialized pro-resolving mediators (SPMs)—lipid signals derived from omega-3 and omega-6 fats—and uses them to explain how the body shifts from persistent inflammation toward resolution processes, alongside practical cautions about supplement quality and combining multiple agents.
-Throughout, the focus is on building clinical reasoning: interpreting mechanisms, recognizing where evidence is uncertain, and using measurement concepts (such as the omega-3 index) to support follow-up over time.
-This approach is designed to help clinicians plan and reassess care more systematically in heterogeneous presentations where single lab markers and one-size-fits-all strategies often fall short.
-It is well-suited for interdisciplinary clinicians and trainees who see complex chronic or post-viral cases and want a clearer mechanistic map for discussion, monitoring, and clinical decision-making.
+This mastermind teaches a cellular medicine framework for understanding (and treating) post-viral fatigue through innate immune activation, energy regulation, and the micro- biology of inflammation resolution.
+Dr. Seeds presents a detailed exploration and analysis of the role of the cGAS–STING pathway and its effect on interferon and cytokine signaling, and how redox balance and mitochondrial energetics shape symptom patterns and recovery capacity.
+The course identifies a number of different molecules that can help address inflammation, including aspirin, zinc, peptides such as LL-37 and TA-1, as well as other supplements.
+Dr. Seeds also shows how specialized pro-resolving mediators (SPMs), such as lipid signals derived from omega-3 and omega-6 fats, can be used to shift the body from persistent inflammation toward resolution processes, alongside practical cautions about supplement quality and combining multiple agents.
+Throughout the 7 lessons, you will develop a range of lenses through which to understand and treat viral assaults, such as COVID-19 and chronic fatigue syndrome (CFS).
+This course is well-suited for interdisciplinary clinicians and trainees who see complex chronic or post-viral cases and want a clearer mechanistic map for discussion, monitoring, and optimal clinical decision-making.

 What's Included